philnewman/GateOpener/README.md

 ### ADDITIONAL INFO:
 - no security or auth required (yet)
 - This code will also work for garage door openers.
-The 2 channel relay can be used to control 2 separate doors.
+- This code cans be modified to control 2 separate doors with the 2 channel relay.
 See code modifications: [https://github.com/nwielenga/garageDoorOpener](https://github.com/nwielenga/garageDoorOpener)https://github.com/nwielenga/garageDoorOpener